nyergler/nyergler.github.io/content/posts/2011-09-26-getelget-update.md

   - emacs el-get getelget
 slug: getelget-update
 ---
 Last week one of my Emacs using colleagues asked me how I managed my Emacs packages and configuration.
 Naturally I pointed him to [el-get][1]  and my [getelget.el bootstrap script][2] .
 I’ve been happily managing my Emacs installation over the past five months using el-get and a private git repository for my configuration.
-However when I tried to square my <tt class="docutils literal">.emacs.d/init.el</tt> with the current el-get documentation, I got a little confused; el-get is now better at bootstrapping itself from within your Emacs configuration.
-When my colleague read this and asked why he might want <tt class="docutils literal">getelget.el</tt>, my response was… well, lackluster; this is an attempt to document that a littler better.)
+However when I tried to square my `.emacs.d/init.el` with the current el-get documentation, I got a little confused; el-get is now better at bootstrapping itself from within your Emacs configuration.
+When my colleague read this and asked why he might want `getelget.el`, my response was… well, lackluster; this is an attempt to document that a littler better.)

 Last night I decided to do a little clean-up on my Emacs configuration, and see if I could get rid of getelget.el.
 The [documentation for el-get][3]  is great, so I started there.
-What I quickly realized is that the included el-get bootstrap mechanism is great if you want to ensure el-get is installed and then use <tt class="docutils literal"><span class="pre">el-get-install</span></tt>, <tt class="docutils literal"><span class="pre">el-get-remove</span></tt>, etc to manage your packages.
+What I quickly realized is that the included el-get bootstrap mechanism is great if you want to ensure el-get is installed and then use `el-get-install`, `el-get-remove`, etc to manage your packages.
 But if you define your package list in you config file, it’s not quite enough.
-Specifically, when you first bootstrap your configuration, you want to defer calling <tt class="docutils literal">(elget 'sync)</tt> until you’ve bootstrapped el-get.
+Specifically, when you first bootstrap your configuration, you want to defer calling `(elget 'sync)` until you’ve bootstrapped el-get.
 And on future runs, you want to go ahead and install any new packages that have been added to your list.

 Luckily el-get has added support for hooks, which makes life a little easier.
-The new <tt class="docutils literal">getelget.el</tt> (available [here][4] ) looks something like this:
+The new `getelget.el` (available [here][4] ) looks something like this:

 <pre class="literal-block">;; getelget – el-get boostrap script;;;; Checks to see if el-get has been checked out, and bootstraps it if;; it has not.
 After bootstrapping, calls el-get to load specified;; packages.;;;; el-get-packages should be defined before including this file.
 Any;; definitions from el-get-sources will be appended to el-get-packages.;;;; Written in 2011 by Nathan R. Yergler ;;;; To the extent possible under law, the person who associated CC0 with;; getelget has waived all copyright and related or neighboring rights;; to getelget.;;;; You should have received a copy of the CC0 legalcode along with this;; work.
 If not, see .